 Trinity has a passion for serving those that need help in both our surrounding communities or around the world.
 This is where we get our name “The small church that does big things”.

 We are always looking for ways to help others.
 If someone in the congregation identifies a need, we usually dive in.

-We have provided a Live Nativity for over 25 years, an annual free Thanksgiving Dinner for the community and participate in “God’s Work Our Hands” as well as working through other organizations such as Habitat for Humanity and DuPage Pads.
+We have provided a Live Nativity for over 25 years, an annual free Thanksgiving Dinner for the community and participate in “God’s Work Our Hands” as well as work through other organizations such as Habitat for Humanity and DuPage Pads.

 Women of Trinity and friends get together to knit and crochet items for people in need.
 Initially they created shawls to give to people who might be sick or going through hard times.
 As new needs arose they have expanded their activities to include chemo caps and lap robes for individuals.
 Whether you are an experienced with knitting or crocheting or would really like to learn all are welcome.

 Trinity has presented a Live Nativity the 2nd weekend of December for the last 25 years.
-A large number of the congregation is involved in making the Live Nativity a gift to the community.
+A large number of volunteers are involved in making the Live Nativity a gift to the community.
 It is a family event where you can sing Christmas carols, see live animals and watch the Christmas story unfold.
 You can share in cookies and hot chocolate at the conclusion of the story.
 There are many ways you can get involved in the presentation.
-Please contact us to find out!
+Please contact us to find out more!

 During the Warrenville 4th of July Celebration, Trinity collects non-perishable food and money for the Neighborhood Food Pantry.
 The Neighborhood Food Pantry is located in the parking lot of Immanuel Presbyterian Church.
 The food collection is done during the parade which many years has featured a float from Trinity that follows the parade theme.
 Walkers that follow along in the parade collect food and money donations from the spectators.